imtiazalirb/Digital-Business-Card-React/README.md

 # Digital Business Card

-Digital Business card using has been made with reactJS using vite tool.
+Digital Business card has been made with reactJS using vite tool.

 ## Demo